greena13/redux-and-the-rest/README.md

 | First action creator argument | `keys` - See [Getting lists from the store](#getting-lists-from-the-store) for more information. |
 | Second action creator argument | Resource item's attributes - An object of attributes to save as the item's new values in the store. |
 | `status.type` lifecycle |  `EDITING` |

+### Edit an item without worrying whether it's new or not

+Often you want to re-use the same forms and components to create an item as you do to edit it, and you would like to re-use as much code as possible.

+In these circumstances, you can use the `editNewOrExistingItem` action creator, which delegates to either `editItem` or `editNewItem` based on the current state of the item.

+It accepts the same arguments as `editItem` - so you must have manually specified an id for your new item (rather than letting `redux-and-the-rest` manage it internally for you)

 ### Detecting if a item has been edited